-- 1. The Subrogation provision, if shown in the General Provisions section of the Certificate, is not applicable. - 2.
-The Other Income Benefits definition will not include a mandatory "no-fault" automobile insurance plan. - 3.
-You are not required to be under the Regular Care of a Physician if qualified medical professionals have determined that further medical care and treatment would be of no benefit to You. - 4.
+- 1. The Subrogation provision, if shown in the General Provisions section of the Certificate, is not applicable to you. - 2.
+We will not offset for income received from a mandatory "no-fault" automobile insurance plan; if included in the Other Income Benefits provision in the Definitions section of the certificate. - 3.
+You are not required to be under the Regular Care of a Physician in order to continue to receive benefit payments provided qualified medical professionals have determined that further medical care and treatment would be of no benefit to You. - 4.
 The Exclusions provision shall only exclude for Workers' Compensation if the final adjudication of the Worker's Compensation claim determined that benefits are paid, or may be paid, if duly claimed. - 5.
-Within the Misstatements provision reference to fraudulent misstatements will not apply to You. - 6.
+No statements will be used to reduce or deny a claim if the insured person has been covered under the Policy for at least 2 years.
+Prior to 2 years, such statement must be in writing and signed by the insured person in order to be used. - 6.
 The Sending Proof of Loss provision is amended to state that written Proof of Loss must be sent to Us within 180 days following the completion of the Elimination Period. - 7.
 The Claims to be Paid provision is amended to state that We may pay up to \$3,000 to a person who is Related to You and who, at Our sole discretion, is entitled to it.
 Any such payment shall fulfill Our responsibility for the amount paid. - 8.
-Notice of Claim may also be given to Our representative, if applicable. - NOTICE: UNDER NORTH CAROLINA GENERAL STATUTE SECTION 58-50-40, NO PERSON, EMPLOYER, FINANCIAL AGENT, TRUSTEE, OR THIRD PARTY ADMINISTRATOR, WHO IS RESPONSIBLE FOR THE PAYMENT OF GROUP LIFE INSURANCE, GROUP HEALTH OR GROUP HEALTH PLAN PREMIUMS, SHALL: - CAUSE THE CANCELLATION OR NONRENEWAL OF GROUP LIFE INSURANCE, GROUP HEALTH INSURANCE, HOSPITAL, MEDICAL, OR DENTAL SERVICE CORPORATION PLAN, MULTIPLE EMPLOYER WELFARE ARRANGEMENT, OR GROUP HEALTH PLAN COVERAGES AND THE CONSEQUENTIAL LOSS OF THE COVERAGES OF THE PERSON INSURED, BY WILLFULLY FAILING
+Notice of Claim may also be given to Our representative, if applicable. - 9.
+NOTICE: UNDER NORTH CAROLINA GENERAL STATUTE SECTION 58-50-40, NO PERSON, EMPLOYER, FINANCIAL AGENT, TRUSTEE, OR THIRD PARTY ADMINISTRATOR, WHO IS RESPONSIBLE FOR THE PAYMENT OF GROUP LIFE INSURANCE, GROUP HEALTH OR GROUP HEALTH PLAN PREMIUMS, SHALL: - 1.
+CAUSE THE CANCELLATION OR NONRENEWAL OF GROUP LIFE INSURANCE, GROUP HEALTH INSURANCE, HOSPITAL, MEDICAL, OR DENTAL SERVICE CORPORATION PLAN, MULTIPLE EMPLOYER WELFARE ARRANGEMENT, OR GROUP HEALTH PLAN COVERAGES AND THE CONSEQUENTIAL LOSS OF THE COVERAGES OF THE PERSON INSURED, BY WILLFULLY FAILING TO PAY THOSE PREMIUMS IN ACCORDANCE WITH THE TERMS OF THE INSURANCE OR PLAN CONTRACT; AND - 2.
+WILLFULLY FAIL TO DELIVER, AT LEAST 45 DAYS BEFORE THE TERMINATION OF THOSE COVERAGES, TO ALL PERSONS COVERED BY THE GROUP POLICY WRITTEN NOTICE OF THE

-- TO PAY THOSE PREMIUMS IN ACCORDANCE WITH THE TERMS OF THE INSURANCE OR PLAN CONTRACT: AND - 2.
-WILLFULLY FAIL TO DELIVER, AT LEAST 45 DAYS BEFORE THE TERMINATION OF THOSE COVERAGES, TO ALL PERSONS COVERED BY THE GROUP POLICY WRITTEN NOTICE OF THE PERSON'S INTENTION TO STOP PAYMENT OF PREMIUMS.
+PERSON'S INTENTION TO STOP PAYMENT OF PREMIUMS.
 VIOLATION OF THIS LAW IS A FELONY.
 ANY PERSON VIOLATING THIS LAW IS ALSO SUBJECT TO A COURT ORDER REQUIRING THE PERSON TO COMPENSATE PERSONS INSURED FOR EXPENSES OR LOSSES INCURRED AS A RESULT OF THE TERMINATION OF THE INSURANCE.